Skip to main content

 Find every active EV charging station across Pakistan on a single live map.
 Filter by speed, connector type, city, or network operator — and get directions in one tap.

 Plan intercity EV journeys with automatic charging stop recommendations.
-We calculate the best stops along major motorways including M-1, M-2, M-3, M-4, and M-9.
+We calculate the best stops along major motorways including M-1, M-2, M-3, M-4, M-5, and M-9.

 Deep-dive into EV infrastructure in Lahore, Karachi, Islamabad, and more.
 Each guide covers local tips, average pricing, DC fast charger locations, and nearby routes.